hcn1519/GlassNavigationBar/README.md

 You also can set this value from `setNavbarTheme(isTransparent: scrollView:)`.

-### Gradient Style NavigationBar color transition
+### Gradient Style NavigationBar color conversion

-`GlassNavigationBar` supports gradient color transition of navigationBar.
+`GlassNavigationBar` supports gradient color conversion of navigationBar.

 ![gradient](./images/gardient.png)